 Prioritise Your Debts

-When we’re struggling with debt, we often deal with those creditors who are chasing us the most in the first instance.
+When we’re struggling with debt, we often ask questions like, Can I can a mortgage on a debt arrangement scheme.
+We deal with those creditors who are chasing us the most in the first instance.
 When you first start sorting out your finances, you should make a list of things that need to be paid without fail each month.
 This can include your fuel bills, your mortgage and your housekeeping.
 If you have children, it also helps to include any additional expenses, such as childcare and clothing.

 Once you have made the list, you should have a better idea as to what is owed to whom, and how urgent each of these payments are.
 This ensures that your everyday needs are taken care off, while still being in a position to pay off what is owed in relation to your unsecured debts.

 If your debts are a little overwhelming, and you find that although you’ve been through your finances with a fine tooth comb, there’s still not enough to pay your creditors, then you may be able to apply for the Debt Arrangement Scheme.
 This is a scheme that allows Scottish residents to repay their debts in-line with their own circumstances, as well as reducing their monthly payments.